Understand your risk. Make informed decisions. Advocate for yourself. Support HDGC research.

 Genetic counseling is an essential component of the diagnosis of Hereditary Diffuse Gastric Cancer syndrome (HDGC), one that should not be overlooked.

 A genetic test should not be performed without some form of genetic counseling.
 It is important to fully understand genetic testing, to be prepared for what you may learn, and to avoid unintended consequences.
 Take time to consider your situation, and seek the services of a genetic counselor.
 If there is not a genetic counselor in your area, often times telephone appointments can be arranged.

 Seek out a genetic counselor

 Ask for a referral to, or appointment with a genetic counselor experienced in cancer genetics.
 Find a genetic counselor near you.
 The genetic counselor should be your top resource to prepare and process the testing experience.

 Prepare information on your family history of cancer before meeting with the counselor.
 Information such as the types of cancer and the ages of diagnosis of the cancers in your family will be most helpful to collect before your appointment.
 Finally, if a family member has already pursued genetic testing, it is important to bring a copy of their test report.
-View guidelines on how to prepare for a genetic counseling appointment.
+Learn how to prepare for a genetic counseling appointment.

 Consider bringing a friend or family member (or both!) to your genetic counseling appointment.
 The genetic counselor will review a lot of information during the visit and it is often helpful to have someone accompany you.
 Close friends and family may also serve as support, since the experience can be stressful and emotional for some people.